On the dynamics of shallow ice sheets. Modelling and analysis: Introduction

 \section{Introduction}

 The study of ice sheets melting and its correlation with the global warming problem has been attracting the interest of experts from all over the branches of science.

+In this article we propose and study a mathematical model describing the evolution of the thickness of a grounded shallow ice sheet (from now on, simply \emph{shallow ice sheet}).
+The ice thickness of a shallow ice sheet evolves as a consequence of many factors like, for instance, the rate at which snow deposits, the rate at which melting occurs, as well as the velocity at which the glacier slides along the lithosphere.
+Since the ice thickness level is constrained to remain on or above the lithosphere at all times, the problem under consideration can be regarded as a time-dependent obstacle problem.

-The mathematical literature related to ice sheets and glaciers is vast and abundant; in this direction we mention, for instance, the papers~\cite{Jouvet2015,Jouvet2015-2,Jouvet2014,Jouvet2013,Michel2014,Schoof2006,Schoof2006-2}, and the celebrated article by W.D.
-Hibler~\cite{Hibler1979} to which we refer later on.
-The existence of solutions to Hibler's model has recently been established by Titi and his associates in the pre-print~\cite{Titi2021} and by Brandt and his associates in the pre-print~\cite{Hieber2021}.
+Grounded ice sheets and sea ice are two related but physically different problems.
+The mathematical literature related to ice sheets and glaciers and which deals with sea ice and glaciers is vast and abundant; in this direction we mention, for instance, the articles~\cite{Jouvet2015,Jouvet2015-2,Jouvet2014,Jouvet2013,Michel2014,Schoof2006,Schoof2006-2}, and the celebrated article by W.D.
+Hibler~\cite{Hibler1979} to which we refer later on, and which deals with sea ice.
+The local-in-time well-posedness of Hibler's model has recently been established in the article by Liu, Thomas and Titi~\cite{Titi2021}.
+The authors designed a regularizing scheme based on physical observations for deriving the sought local-in-time well-posedness.

+Brandt et al. discussed in~\cite{Hieber2021} the local-in-time well-posedness of Hibler's model by means of a different regularization approach.
+The authors constructed the local strong solutions of the corresponding regularized system by investigating the analytic semi-group property of the parabolic operator of the regularized system in a bounded domain, and they also established the global well-posedness in time for initial data close to constant equilibria.